 Ingredients

-• Courgettes – Choose courgettes that are shiny and firm to the touch.
+- Courgettes – Choose courgettes that are shiny and firm to the touch.
 Medium-sized ones are best for grilling.

-• Salt – I use Guérande coarse, unrefined sea salt
+- Salt – I use Guérande coarse, unrefined sea salt

-• Extra virgin olive oil – Use organic, cold-pressed extra virgin olive oil if you can.
+- Extra virgin olive oil – Use organic, cold-pressed extra virgin olive oil if you can.

 Method

-• Wash and trim the courgettes (calculate one per person).
+- Wash and trim the courgettes (calculate one per person).

-• Slice them by hand or on a mandoline to the desired thickness.
+- Slice them by hand or on a mandoline to the desired thickness.
 I sliced mine to about 4 – 5 mm.
 On the barbecue, it’s probably best to go a bit thicker – anywhere between 1 and 1,5 cm.
 You can slice them lengthwise into strips, crosswise into rounds, or on the bias.

-• If using a grill pan, place it on the cooker and turn the heat on full.
+- If using a grill pan, place it on the cooker and turn the heat on full.
 When the grill pan is very hot, lay the courgette slices on it and sprinkle with a little coarse sea salt.
 Sprinkling salt on them while grilling is optional, but it does help draw out the water from the courgettes, and it imparts more flavour.
 If using a barbecue, you don’t want it as hot as it can get – more in the medium range.

-• When nicely charred on both sides, transfer the slices to a serving dish and arrange them in layers.
+- When nicely charred on both sides, transfer the slices to a serving dish and arrange them in layers.
 Season each layer with a pinch of unrefined sea salt and a drizzling of extra virgin olive oil.
 Serve warm or at room temperature.

 Seasonings for grilled courgettes

-• add crushed garlic and chopped parsley – simply mix them into the standard seasoning of oil and salt.
+- add crushed garlic and chopped parsley – simply mix them into the standard seasoning of oil and salt.

-• season them with a dash of white wine vinegar or lemon juice, a drizzling of extra virgin olive oil, unrefined sea salt and chopped mint.
+- season them with a dash of white wine vinegar or lemon juice, a drizzling of extra virgin olive oil, unrefined sea salt and chopped mint.

-• spice it up a bit with a pinch of za’atar or red chili pepper, and then drizzle the courgettes with evo oil and a little unrefined sea salt.
+- spice it up a bit with a pinch of za’atar or red chili pepper, and then drizzle the courgettes with evo oil and a little unrefined sea salt.

-• go for an all-time favourite like lemon juice, extra virgin olive oil, unrefined sea salt and freshly ground black pepper.
+- go for an all-time favourite like lemon juice, extra virgin olive oil, unrefined sea salt and freshly ground black pepper.

-• add a drizzling of tahini, unrefined sea salt and a pinch of sumac for a Middle-Eastern touch.
+- add a drizzling of tahini, unrefined sea salt and a pinch of sumac for a Middle-Eastern touch.

 How to serve grilled courgettes

 You could serve grilled courgettes as an accompaniment to a vegan main course.
 They’re great with farinata, focaccia, vegan burgers or meatballs, for example.
 Or you could serve them with other grilled vegetables like those in the photo below.
-That’s a meal in itself which needs nothing more than some fresh crusty bread to mop up the juices.
+That’s a meal in itself that needs nothing more than some fresh crusty bread to mop up the juices.

 Serve with hummus or vegan cheese and bread for a complete meal.